render-examples/sveltekit/README.md

 To create your own SvelteKit project, you can either

-- Fork this repo and modify it for your needs
+- [Create your own repo from this template](https://github.com/render-examples/sveltekit/generate) and modify it for your needs
-- Create a new SvelteKit project by following the [SvelteKit Getting Started Guide](https://kit.svelte.dev/docs) and then making a few small modifications as shown in [this commit](https://github.com/render-examples/sveltekit/commit/d41c4395ccf3bfa204759453d845255ee1f68e9b) to deploy it to Render.
+- Create a new SvelteKit project by following the [SvelteKit Getting Started Guide](https://kit.svelte.dev/docs) and then making a few small modifications as shown in [this commit](https://github.com/render-examples/sveltekit/commit/3ea50803f118da041745fd8cb51094972ac87f3c) to deploy it to Render as a Node.js service.

 ## Developing